21 Geography Report Card Comments

 "[Student] shows a good awareness of environmental issues and can discuss topics such as recycling, pollution, and conservation with understanding.
 Their written work in geography is well-organised, and they are learning to support their ideas with specific geographical evidence."

-Working Towards / Developing Building Skills
+Geography: Working Towards Building Skills

 These comments are appropriate for students who are still building foundational skills in geography.
 They acknowledge effort and highlight specific next steps for progress.